 1633 Terrace Drive

 201 W 87th Street

 Bloomington, MN 55420

-We utilize the services of BOTH of these great organizations on a very regular basis, so any of your donations could very well end up in the home of an arriving refugee!
-Please consult their websites for lists of accepted items.
+We utilize the services of this great organization on a very regular basis, so any of your donations could very well end up in the home of an arriving refugee!
+Please consult their website for lists of accepted items.